 After Carbon Black went public, Mrs. T. and I had some discussions (I co-led the first institutional round when it was called Bit9; details here and here).
 I’m excited to announce that our family will take all of those winnings and invest them in startups.
-We also will donate all gains to charities.
+We also will donate 100% of any gains to charities.

 Why do this?
 First, we want to back entrepreneurs.

 Second, generating capital for our charities is massively motivating.
 We love Nomi Network, for example, and their work battling sex trafficking.

-- Goal: Invest in 50 entrepreneurs over five years.
+- Goal: Invest in 70 entrepreneurs over seven years.
 Leverage capitalism for altruism

 - Geography: USA